Couple in an argument

 Taking care of your own well-being is crucial.
 Engage in activities that promote your physical, emotional, and mental health.
 Seek support from trusted friends, family, or a therapist to help you navigate the challenges of dealing with someone with BPD.

-While idealization and devaluation are commonly associated with Borderline Personality Disorder (BPD), these patterns of thinking and behavior can also be present in other mental health conditions.
+While idealization and devaluation are commonly associated with BPD, these patterns of thinking and behavior can also be present in other mental health conditions.
 Here are a few examples:

 Narcissistic personality disorder (NPD)